Skip to main content

 This is not freedom.
 It is not equality.
 And it is not justice.

-The United States must join the dozens of nations that have recognized child marriage as a human rights violation.
-Marriage should begin at 18 with no exceptions.
-Anything less is a betrayal of our commitment to liberty and equal protection under the law.
+The United States must join the growing number of nations that have recognized child marriage for what it is.
+A human rights violation.
+The minimum age of marriage must be 18, with no exceptions.
+Anything less is a betrayal of our constitutional commitment to liberty and equal protection.

-• Ban all marriages under the age of 18.
+• Ban all marriages under the age of 18, with no exceptions.

-• Ensure married minors are not denied access to legal protections, including the right to divorce and domestic safety.
+• Ensure that married minors are not denied access to legal protections, including the right to divorce and access to domestic safety services.

-• Treat child marriage as a form of child abuse not as a cultural or parental decision.
+• Treat child marriage as a form of child abuse not as a cultural or parental choice.

-The law must not be used as a tool to entrap children in adult obligations without adult rights.
+The law must never be used as a tool to trap children in adult obligations while denying them adult rights.

 Legal Argument: Child Marriage Violates the Fourteenth Amendment